dishanp/Elective-Statistics/README.md

 What's Needed?

-A List Of What Subjects Students Have Selected
+A Text File Containing A List Of What Subjects Students Have Selected

 What's Generated?